 You can do this by anticipating major changes to your income or expenses and saving money for your tax payments accordingly.
 If you know you’re going to sign on a major client or lose a major client, take that into your bookkeeping.

 This process is where a good accounting app can come in handy.
-Tax Assist’s tax estimator, for example, responds to your income and expenses in real-time, so as your income increases, you’ll see your estimated tax burden increase as well.
+Tax Assist’s tax estimator, for example, responds to your income and expenses in real-time.
+This means as your income increases, you’ll see your estimated tax burden increase as well.
 By staying financially prepared, you can make sure you’re never caught off guard by your tax bill.